mikelun/pfp-chat/README.md

 this.add.image(x, y, 'name');
 ```
 You can try it on GameUIScene or MainScene.
+## About Idea
+OpenMetaverse is a project where people with NFTs can find their communities and talk to each other with perfect voice chat.
+In plans I want to add different rooms for NFT collections and watching films.
 ## Learn more about Phaser 3
 You can check this link: https://phaser.io/examples/v3.
 There are a lot of simple projects those help you to understand how phaser 3 actually works